Using school transport: guidance for parents

 Parents and guardians are under no obligation to use the transport offered and may wish to make alternative travel arrangements at their own cost.

-Contact Passenger transport to to infor them transport is no longer required.
+Contact the Passenger Transport team to inform them transport is no longer required.

 Complain about school transport